alexcraig777/pythy/docs/issues.rst

   be able to create Python properties when there are methods ``get_x`` and ``set_x``.

 * How do we handle freeing buffers?
-The interface probably shouldn't have to worry about this.
+A few thoughts:

+  * There should be some way for the header file to indicate that the user is responsible for freeing a buffer when they're done with it.
+  * The shared object shouldn't have to expose the standard ``free`` function, but it must expose custom cleanup functions.
+  * Maybe there should be a directive like
+    ``$ cleanup <arg-name> <cleanup-func>`` that tells ``pythy`` what function should be called to cleanup the parameter?

 * I think wrappers were honestly a terrible idea.
 They should probably be applied in Python code after the interface is created.